valancej/Policy-Based-Compliance-Approach-to-Container-Security/README.md

 ## Introduction

-At Anchore, we take a preventative policy-based compliance approach specific to organization needs.
-Our philosophy of scanning container image as early as possible in the development lifecycle, greatly reduces the risk of vulnerbale, non-compliant image from making their way into trust container registries and production environments.
+At Anchore, we take a preventative, policy based compliance approach specific to organizational needs.
+Our philosophy of scanning and evaluating Docker images against user defined policies as early as possible in the development lifecycle, greatly reduces vulnerable, non-compliant images from making their way into trusted container registries and production environments.